fdilke/ice-exercise/README.md

 I'm interpreting the spec for the report to list all streamed songs for the specified artist,
     with an indicator whether they're monetizable or not.
 I used a £ sign to indicate they are, else a dash.

+On filing for payment, there is a requirement for the artist to be able to request this.
+So I'll add to the Artist data:
+- a list of payment requests, with dates
+- a list of dates when payments were made and also add (although it's not explicitly requested) an API for the record company to update these when they make a payment.
+Seems likely that this audit record would be of interest to both parties.

+There's a certain uniformity in the withArtist(), withRelease(), updateRelease(), etc methods, which could be refactored to eliminate repetition but at the cost of some typed functional trickery.
+For consistency, I've made all the with() methods public APIs and the update() methods private, but not add update( methods) unless they're needed in a behaviour.